GitEric77/AnyBM/README.md

 ```
 ## Output Files

-By default, all generated files (zone XML files and contacts.csv) are saved to the `output` directory.
+By default, all generated files are saved to the `output` directory.
 You can specify a different output directory using the `-o` or `--output` parameter:

 ## Examples